milonmaze/privacy-terms-observatory-beta/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 Information that you send directly to GM Financial or post to any of GM Financial’s social media websites for publication on the internet, such as your first and last names, user name, profile picture, user preferences such as “Like” button clicks, and the content of your posts.

 If you apply for a job, you will create an account and provide us with your name, email address, telephone number, address, city, state, zip code, and country.
 You will create a username and password for future logins.
-Additionally, you will be asked to provide other information such as a resume/CV.
-We use iCIMS, Inc. (“iCIMS”) to provide us with talent search services. iCIMS will collect and process this information.
-Please review iCIMS Privacy Policy here.
+Additionally, you will be asked to provide other information such as a resume and curriculum vitae (CV).
+We use service providers to provide us with talent search services.

 Using Personal Information